 Salted caramel apple cinnamon scones

-These American style tender and fluffy apple and cinnamon scones are drizzled with an addictive salted caramel glaze.
+These American-style tender and fluffy apple and cinnamon scones are drizzled with an addictive salted caramel glaze.
+For a less sweet scone, skip the caramel and serve the scones with butter and blackberry jam.

 Ingredients